 If you’d prefer to hike El Caminito del Rey on a guided tour from Granada, here is one option.
 This way, you don’t have to go through the hassle of renting a car for the day.
 This tour includes your ticket, transportation from Granada, and a local guide.

 For an introduction to Spain’s famous Costa del Sol, look no further than Málaga!
 The great part about this coastal city is that it has both amazing beaches and an adorable Old Town.
-So, whether you’re looking for a relaxing beach experience or a stroll through a historic neighborhood, you can do either here!
+So, whether you’re looking for a relaxing beach experience or a stroll through a historic neighborhood, there are plenty of things to do in Malaga!

 For a real Málaga experience, you’ll want to grab lunch at the Atarazanas Market, where you can sample fresh fish, meat, cheese, fruits, and vegetables.
 If you’d like to check out the nearest beach, head to Playa de la Malagueta.
 This beach is an easy walk from the city center.